W427697/Discord-/docs/writing-docs/mdx.md

 If you turned off inline rendering for your stories via the [`inline`](../api/doc-block-story.md#inline) configuration option, you would run into a situation where the associated controls are not updating the story within the documentation page.
 This is a known limitation of the current implementation and will be addressed in a future release.

+### The React version used is unexpected

+For most projects, Storybook's addon-docs uses the React version listed in your project's dependencies.
+If it does not find one, it will use React 18.2.0.
+There are two exceptions to this:

+- Preact projects will always use React 17
+- Next.js projects will always use the canary version that comes with the Next.js version installed, regardless of which React version is listed in the project’s dependencies.

+If you're having issues with the React version used, you may need to re-create your project's `node_modules` folder to ensure the correct version is used.

 **Learn more about Storybook documentation**

 - [Autodocs](./autodocs.md) for creating documentation for your stories